garyttt/jenkins-pipeline-with-nginx-nexus3/README.md

 Refer to https://github.com/garyttt/unattended_jenkins_image_build for steps to create this customized image

 # How to run
+0. ensure your current user is uidNumber 1000 and gidNumber 1000 (jenkins user)
 1. git clone https://github.com/garyttt/jenkins-pipeline-with-nginx-nexus3 pipeline
 2. cd pipeline
 3. ./run_all.sh